who we are

 Alicia Novoa, Director of Engagement (she/her)

-Alicia Novoa is a student-activist, dedicated to building a more equitable and sustainable society.
+Alicia Novoa is a student-activist, dedicated to building a more just and sustainable society.
 She is Director of Engagement at Future Coalition, establishing the Gender Equity Coalition and Future Fellows program, among other initiatives.

 Director of Engagement